sourcenetwork/defradb/docs/cli/defradb.md

       --log-source                    Include source location in logs
-      --log-stacktrace                Include stacktrace in error and fatal logs --max-txn-retries int           Specify the maximum number of retries per transaction (default 5) --no-p2p                        Disable the peer-to-peer network synchronization system --p2paddr strings               Listen addresses for the p2p network (formatted as a libp2p MultiAddr) (default [/ip4/127.0.0.1/tcp/9171])
+      --log-stacktrace                Include stacktrace in error and fatal logs --max-txn-retries int           Specify the maximum number of retries per transaction (default 5) --no-keyring                    Disable the keyring and generate ephemeral keys --no-p2p                        Disable the peer-to-peer network synchronization system --p2paddr strings               Listen addresses for the p2p network (formatted as a libp2p MultiAddr) (default [/ip4/127.0.0.1/tcp/9171])
       --peers stringArray             List of peers to connect to